Skip to content

 Discover the Best of Johor’s Islands: Must-Know December Weather Tips

 Johor’s islands are primarily accessible by boat, with mainland jetty points offering services to popular destinations like Pulau Rawa, Pulau Sibu, Pulau Tinggi, Pulau Besar, and Pulau Tengah.
-Here’s how you can plan your journey and what to expect when arranging boat tickets.
+Understanding the seasonal calendar is key — most Johor islands follow the east coast weather pattern and close during the Northeast Monsoon.

 Man surfing a wave at Tioman Island, Pahang, Malaysia under a clear sky.